brackendev/SwiftPlayground-Pharo/README.md

 #### ◼︎ String class extension: `runSwift`

-Returns a string representation of a Swift object from Swift code.
-Use Swift's [print](https://developer.apple.com/documentation/swift/1541053-print) function within the Swift code for output to Pharo.
+Returns Swift output as a string.
+Use the [print](https://developer.apple.com/documentation/swift/1541053-print) function within the Swift code to create output.
 For example:

 ```smalltalk
 swiftString := 'The five boxing wizards jump quickly' asLowercase asSwiftString.